PayRam/faucet-payram/README.md

 ---

-Built with ❤️ by the Payram Team
+Built with ❤️ by the PayRam Team

 ```typescript
 colors: {